waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/1-sprint-1-prototype.md

 Tools available on each page are different, and it also depends on whether you are an admin/owner of the group or not

 ## Changes 3
-The color scheme that the end-user prefer is blue, so I gace my end user these 2 options of color palette;
+The color scheme that the end-user prefer is blue, so I gave my end user these 2 options of color palette;

 ![Color palette 1](screenshots/color_palette_1.png)